system76/tech-docs/src/models/thelio-mega-r1.0/repairs.md

 7. Repeat the process for the bottom clip, then slide the fan down and out of the CPU cooler.
 8. Unplug the fan from the Thelio-IO board.
     - The CPU cooler fan plugs directly into the `CPUOUT0` port on the bottom Thelio-IO board.
+9. When reinstalling the CPU fans, all three fans should be oriented so the side with the non-spinning cover faces the back of the machine, while the spinning side faces the front of the machine.

 ## Replacing the CPU cooler and CPU: